pedrofortini/machine-monitor-system/README.md

 ### Dependencies

-To run the application, install the lastest versions (except Java, wich must be version 8) of the following applications:
+To run the application, install the lastest versions (except Java, which must be version 8) of the following applications:

 - [Java 8](https://www.java.com/pt_BR/download/)